tylim88/Firelord/README.md

 	})

 	// create if not exist, else overwrite
-	// although it can overwrite, we intended this to use as create
-	// require all `write type` members(including partial member in the `base type`) except `updatedAt` and `createdAt`
+	// require all `write type` members(including partial member in the `base type`) except `updatedAt` and `createdAt` user.transaction(transaction).set({
-	// auto add `createdAt` and `updatedAt`
-	user.transaction(transaction).set({
 		name: 'John',
 		age: 24,